Under stress, have you ever had an old script play in your mind such as:

 Monitor your thoughts and beware of any that contradicts God’s word.

 Put your mind to work on studying and meditating upon God’s word.
-When you know what it says, you will have the equipment you need to exercise your Spiritual discernment.
+When you understand what it says, you can exercise your Spiritual discernment in choosing good over evil.

 Note: If you are new to Bible study, the book of John is a good place to start.
 Use a version that you can understand easily.
 I use the New King James version.